FineUploader/fine-uploader/readme.md

 In the future, I may integrate a CI system that creates nightly snapshot builds, but that is a pretty low-priority, especially since building your own snapshot version should be pretty easy.

-Don't forget to include the css and image files in your project.
+Don't forget to include the css and image files in your project if you are using FineUploader.

 <br/>